nithinvenny07/Trajectory-prediction/README.md

 # Trajectory-prediction
-used yolov3 deepsort and trajectory transformer to do trajectory prediction on the video
+used yolov3, deepsort and trajectory transformer to perform trajectory prediction on the video